-A broadly similar account has been proposed by Terrence Deacon, who has put particular emphasis on the need to demarcate simple far-from-equilibrium dissipative systems, such as candle flames and whirlpools, from living systems.
+A broadly similar account has been proposed by Terrence Deacon, who has put particular emphasis on the need to demarcate simple so called far-from-equilibrium dissipative systems, such as candle flames and whirlpools, from living systems.
 The need for this distinction emerges from the fact that far-from-equilibrium dissipative systems appear to be self-maintaining, or at least capable of withstanding disturbance from their environment.
 Deacon argues that such systems are not veritably teleological because the system does not have a coherent, unified structure that plays a causal role in maintaining itself.
 In other words, it is purely the product of environmental conditions, and does not maintain itself due to intrinsically generated work (see also: Bich 2012; Mossio and Bich 2017).
 For Deacon, the crucial emergent transition occurs only in the coupling of two (or more) dissipative systems that mutually support each other by preventing their mutual dissolution, a transition which Deacon dubs “morphodynamics” to “teleodynamics” (Deacon 2011).
 As a kind of proof of concept, Deacon proposes a model system he calls the “autogen” that instantiates the teleodynamic properties in their most basic form (Deacon, Srivastava, and Bacigalupi 2014).
 And like the Organizational Approach, Deacon seeks to elaborate more complex forms of goal-directedness and how those might successively emerge over the course of evolutionary time, while putting a stronger emphasis on there being a fundamental continuity (though not an identity) between life and mind.

 Unlike Mossio and colleagues, however, Deacon argues that the autogen also instantiates the minimal conditions for the process of interpretation, namely, the process by which a physical pattern can have significance for an interpreting system, or self, which in this case is the autogen (Deacon 2015; 2021).
 This is because Deacon deems the question of the origin of teleology as being closely tied to the question concerning the origin of meaning: how it is that a pattern can come to be about something for an interpreting system.
 And because meaning is not an inherent property of a thing or pattern, the issue is really about the interpretive process by which a pattern in the world comes to be interpreted as carrying some meaning (ibid).
 This highlights the distinctively biosemiotic angle to Deacon’s approach which, as we shall show in the next section, makes his account particularly relevant for answering certain kinds of questions.
 And whether there is a veritable difference between Deacon’s conception of teleology and the Organizational Approach, or simply a semantic matter, is also a question which we will argue requires metatheoretical considerations (§4).